Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Why Pet Preparation Matters Before Listing

-Buyers make quick judgments.
+Buyers make quick judgments about a home.

-Pet-related concerns can affect buyer perception, including:
+Pet-related concerns that can affect buyer perception include:

 • Odors